 One of New Jersey’s greatest strengths is the diversity of its people.
 The Attorney General’s Office has a responsibility to reflect that diversity in the workforce of the Department of Law and Public Safety and imbed the values of equity and inclusion in the work we do.
 We are not only an employer of a large and talented workforce, we also are mindful that the Attorney General is the chief law enforcement officer of the State, and that the Department employs thousands of sworn police officers in the Division of State Police, the Division of Criminal Justice, the Office of the Insurance Fraud Prosecutor, the Office of Public Integrity and Accountability, and the Juvenile Justice Commission.
 We are also the largest single employer of attorneys in New Jersey, with over 700 lawyers who represent and/or provide counsel to the State of New Jersey across a number of our divisions.
 We are also a regular purchaser of professional services, including outside legal counsel and we look to our suppliers to value, reflect and promote diversity as well, not only because it is the right thing to do, but because we know that diverse organizations produce better results and are more successful.

-Over time, we have taken meaningful steps towards fostering a more diverse, equitable and inclusive organization, including forming the Department’s Diversity Council in 2016, and creating a senior leadership role within OAG, dedicated to DEI, filled by Assistant Attorney General Lora Fong, our Chief Diversity, Equity, and Inclusion Officer (CDEIO).
+Over time, we have taken meaningful steps towards fostering a more diverse, equitable and inclusive organization, including forming the Department’s Diversity Council in 2013, and in 2016, creating a senior leadership role within OAG, dedicated to DEI, filled by Assistant Attorney General Lora Fong, our Chief Diversity, Equity, and Inclusion Officer (CDEIO).

 Most recently, Acting Attorney General Platkin has issued a Directive formally establishing the Office of Diversity, Equity, and Inclusion (ODEI) within the Department.